anki-geo/ultimate-geography/README.md

 If you'd rather keep your progress, proceed as follows:

-1. Perform the _Getting started_ steps exactly or as per the [_Cards moved into other deck_](cards-moved-into-other-deck) scenario.
+1. Perform the _Getting started_ steps exactly.
 1. Instead of a dialog box confirming that the import was successful, you'll see another dialog box titled _Change Note Type_.
 In the _Cards_ section, set _Change Flag - Country to:_ to "Flag - Country" (instead of "Country - Flag"), and set _Change Map - Country to:_ to "Map - Country" (instead of "Flag - Country").
 1. Check that the other cards and fields map correctly and click on _OK_ to start the import.

 ### Major version

-Major versions (e.g. `v3.0`) typically indicate that upgrading may lead to a loss of progress.
-This occurs, for instance, when cards are removed or when changes are made to the structure of the deck.
+Major versions (e.g. `v3.0`) typically indicate that upgrading may lead to a significant loss of progress, or to the loss of [some of the customisations](#customising-the-deck) you may have made to the deck that would normally be preserved.
+This can occur, for instance, when [significant changes](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v3.0) are made to the structure of the deck, or when [lots of cards](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v4.0) are removed.

 > For more information about versioning and the differences between minor and major, please refer to the [_Versioning_](CONTRIBUTING.md#versioning) section of the _CONTRIBUTING_ guide.

-As for any release, the release notes of a major version will tell you how to upgrade, or point you to a page that does.
-In some cases, there may even be a way to keep your progress!
-However, this is rarely straightforward.
-If you don't mind losing your progress, the simplest way to upgrade to a major version is to perform a "clean import":
+Read the release notes carefully to know if the loss of progress/customisation actually concerns you.
+If it does, the release notes will tell you how best to upgrade and may even offer you ways to preserve or mitigate your losses.
+Worst-case scenario, you may have no other choice but to accept the losses and perform a "clean import" as follows:

 1. Open Anki and make sure your devices are all synchronised.
 1. Delete the `Ultimate Geography` deck.